What is countersink vs counterbore?

 Tapered bits are available, as mentioned above.
 You can use a drill bit slightly smaller than the screw head, then expand the hole to aid insertion.

 The drilled holes will depend on the diameter of your screw head.
 As a result, it is difficult to offer precise drilling depths.
 But these procedures may be adapted to various lengths and equipment (handheld drills).

 There is no one-size-fits-all answer to this question.
 You need to set it to a fraction just below the surface.

-There are a few ways to set the depth of a countersink body, but the most accurate is a drill press.
-You can ensure that the heads will be level for a smooth finish with a pillar drill.
+There are a few ways of setting a countersink depth, but the drill press is the most accurate.
+With a pillar drill, you can ensure that the heads will be level for a flawless finish.

-There are other alternatives to establish the depth.
-One way is to mark your drill bit with tape or paint.
+There are other alternatives to establish the desired depth.
+One way is to mark your regular drill bits with tape or paint.
 This is not as accurate, but it works if you’re careful.

 A stop collar is a simple and inexpensive solution to make sure your fasteners are the same height.